Olivia Vivian: Ninja Warrior

+In 2019, Vivian participated on Team Australia in a special episode of the U.S. version, American Ninja Warrior: USA vs. The World.
+She returned for another edition of USA vs. The World in 2020, again on Team Australia.
+She also appeared in the fourth and fifth seasons of Sasuke Vietnam, becoming the first female competitor to clear Stage Two in that competition.

 Ninja World Championships

-In September 2019, Vivian competed in the inaugural Ninja World Championships in Moscow Russia, winning the Gold Medal in 4 minutes 00 seconds.
+In September 2019, Vivian competed in the inaugural World Obstacle Ninja World Championships in Moscow, Russia, winning the Gold Medal in 4 minutes 00 seconds.
 Her fastest run in the qualifying rounds of 3 minutes 15 seconds established the women's World Record for the international standard 160m long "speed" course, a format used in the American Ninja Warrior: Ninja vs. Ninja course.
 Vivan is the Ninja Athlete Advisory Council Chair at World Obstacle.

 The Celebrity Apprentice

 In September 2020, Vivian was announced as a celebrity contestant on the revived new season of The Celebrity Apprentice Australia in 2021.